kernalbin/UniOS/README.md

 Finally it's here, I'm sorry it took so long I got very distracted with other projects and school.

+I have no idea how to fix the email address invalid error...

 Stay Smart - kernal.bin